addedline8/convolve/README.md

 For edge pixels that do not have the required neighbors to make the calculation, we treat the missing neighbors as 0s.

-The methods included are sharpen, edge_detect, blur, and embos, which simply have the convolution mask associated with the process hard-coded into the method.
+The methods included are sharpen, edge_detect, blur, and emboss, which simply have the convolution mask associated with the process hard-coded into the method.
 Each of these call convolve, which creates a new image and takes in a convolution mask with dimensions w and h.
 This mask is applied to the old image, and since the new image is passed by reference it is updated in the caller.